toddwseattle/cs-394-lab-00-template/tutorial-guide.md

 ## Overview

-In this tutorial, you'll practice component refactoring and creation in React, then deploy your application to Firebase Hosting.
-You'll refactor an existing counter component, create a new component to display personal information, and streamline the application by removing boilerplate code.
+In this tutorial, you'll practice component creation in React and deploy your application to Firebase Hosting.
+You'll create a new component to display personal information and streamline the application by removing boilerplate code.

 ## Learning Objectives

-- Extract functionality into reusable React components
 - Work with TypeScript interfaces for props
-- Implement stateful components and prop-based components
+- Implement a prop-based component
 - Deploy a React application using Firebase Hosting
 - Apply modern React development practices
+- understand the basics of testing React components; using a 'test first' approach
+- learn a few basics of doing clean personal development by using tools like linting and prettier.

 ## Prerequisites